 Professional indemnity available

-One of Australia's oldest and largest commercial insurers, part of the IAG group.
-NZI offers comprehensive packages through brokers, with strong portable equipment and liability cover suited to professional photographers.
+IAG-underwritten and operating for over 165 years, CGU offers comprehensive packages through its broker network with strong portable equipment and liability cover for professional photographers.

 Portable equipment cover